Published Apr 29, 2026 4 Min Read

 Structure of FEMA

-• Authorised dealers: Banks and institutions allowed to conduct foreign exchange activities.
+• Authorised dealers: Banks and financial institutions authorised by the RBI to conduct foreign exchange transactions for customers

 Prohibition on withdrawal of foreign exchange